anewton1998/rdap_guide/src/bootstrapping/iana.md

 the server for it.
 For example, an entity with a handle of "FOO-ARIN" can be found in the ARIN RDAP server because the handle name is suffixed by "-ARIN".

 Object tags can also be used to direct clients at RDAP services using "short names".
-Neither usage is in wide spread use.
+Neither usage is in widespread use.